Hurricaaane/dyesub-notes/README.md

 ## Dye sublimation ink

 Test the ink before putting it in the cartridges.
+Don't trust the labels of the bottles, check on your own if you have received proper ink that sublimates when heated.

 - If the ink come in bottles, put a droplet from each bottle onto the correct side of dyesub paper, and try to sublimate it onto polyester fabric
   - It might turn out that one of colors will not sublimate properly, especially the black ink